The Channels

 The Channels were an American doo wop group from New York City.

 History

-An R&B/soul group of the 1950s, The Channels formed in 1955 around the singers Larry Hampden, Billy Morris, and Edward Dolphin; they started as a quintet with two additional part-time members, but soon after they permanently added Earl Michael Lewis and Clifton Wright, formerly of The Lotharios.
-Lewis was the group's main songwriter, writing (among others) their regional hit "The Closer You Are" (1956).
+An R&B/soul group of the 1950s, The Channels formed in 1955 around the singers Larry Hampden, Billy Morris, and Edward Dolphin, "Joe"(Bass) and "Rico"(Lead).
+But soon after Joe and Rico Departed, with Earl Michael Lewis and Clifton Wright formerly of The Lotharios replacing them.
+Lewis was the group's main songwriter.

+Clifton Wright left after they recorded "That's My Desire", so "Altar of Love" features the other four.